Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 operates in the background, similarly in concept to a Unix daemon.

-A Windows service must conform to the interface rules and protocols of the Service Control Manager, the component responsible for managing Windows services.
+A Windows service must conform to the interface rules and protocols of the `Service Control Manager`, the component responsible for managing Windows services.
 Windows services can be configured to start with the operating system, manually or when an event occur.

 Vulnerabilities in a service configuration could be exploited to execute code under the privileges of the user starting the service, often NT AUTHORITY\SYSTEM.

-###### Services enumeration
+###### Windows services enumeration

 The Windows built-ins `sc` and `wmic` can be used to enumerate the services configured on the target system:

 ```
 # List services
+Get-WmiObject -Class win32_service | Select-Object Name, DisplayName, PathName, StartName, StartMode, State, TotalSessions, Description
 wmic service list config
 sc query